Sign In / Sign Out

 - Map and Locations

 Questions surrounding the interaction of science, technology and human systems are highly transdisciplinary and cultural, requiring analytical techniques that transcend space and time.
-Thus, the science, technology and society program stresses the need to step outside both disciplinary and cultural boxes in pursuit of knowledge.
+Thus, the BS program in science, technology and society stresses the need to step outside both disciplinary and cultural boxes in pursuit of knowledge.
 Accordingly, the program is heavy on cultural and information literacy and critical thinking.
 The primary goal is to produce generalists who understand the intricate interrelationship of science, technology and society and who are armed with the technical skills to change their environment.
 The following three tracks are available:

 Students may use the general science, technology and society track to design targeted programs of their choosing, including premed and prelaw.